pachyderm/docs-content/2.4.x/reference/helm-values.md

 - `storage.amazon.id` sets the Amazon access key ID to use.

-- `storage.amazon.logOptions` sets various log options in Pachyderm’s internal S3 client.
+- `storage.amazon.logOptions` sets various log options in {{%productName%}}’s internal S3 client.
 Comma-separated list containing zero or more of: 'Debug', 'Signing', 'HTTPBody', 'RequestRetries','RequestErrors', 'EventStreamBody', or 'all' (case-insensitive).
 See 'AWS SDK for Go' docs for details.

 - `storage.amazon.maxUploadParts` sets the maximum number of upload parts.
 Default is `10000`.